h4r0ldru1z/h4r0ldru1z/README.md

 ### Hi there | Hola 👋

-I am Harold Ruiz, althoug new to developing world, I am a quick learner, and I am currently practicing a lot, working on different tutorials (youtube, twitter, linkedin), including JS, React, Python and more.
+I am Harold Ruiz, although new to developing world, I am a quick learner, and I am currently practicing a lot, working on different tutorials (youtube, twitter, linkedin), including JS, React, Python and more.
 Just finished a  Full Stack Software Developer bootcamp @4GeeksAcademy and finishing another one from Udemy, I believe kowledge comes from both, sharing and trying!